Finally ... a light at the end of the tunnel

 Why can't a site just display fares to and from given points for several upcoming months ... if necessary, with a disclaimer saying that prices could increase by a certain percentage?

-discontinuing service between those two points, so I emailed Southwest to ask if that was the case.
+On a related note, I tried to price Southwest Air flights from Greenville to Ft.
+Myers.
+No matter what date I entered for the return flight, I got an error message indicating that no flights from Ft.
+Myers to Greenville were scheduled for that day.
+It sounded as if they were discontinuing service between those two points, so I emailed Southwest to ask if that was the case.
 The automated response indicated that they would respond within five business days, so I telephoned them.
 It turns out that as of March 10, they will only offer service between those two points on Saturdays.
 It happens that Saturdays is one of the two days each week that Allegiant, the super cheap base-fare budget airline, flies between nearby Charlotte County Regional Airport to Greenville.
 Why would Southwest choose to offer service for this route only on the same day that another airline already does?
 Beats me ... but I sure won't be buying airline stock anytime soon.

-because they were cheaper than two one-way tickets but you could sell or give away the ticket for an unused segment?
+Does anybody else remember when people bought round-trip airline ticketsbecause they were cheaper than two one-way tickets but you could sell or give away the ticket for an unused segment?
 People seeking to buy or sell those one-way segments often advertised in the personal ad sections of newspapers.
 Fares were reasonable enough and there were no fees for changing plans, checking baggage, etc. I used to see a lot more of my family then, and flew a lot more often to other places too.
 "They" wonder why airline traffic has diminished ... and I wonder why charter airlines haven't grown exponentially.